vannizhang/wayback-core/README.md

 | accuracy   | number | Number of meters objects are within   |

 ## Issues
-Find a bug or want to request a new feature?
+Find a bug?
 Please let us know by submitting an issue.

 ## Licensing

 ### The Imagery

-The imagery presented in the Wayback app is subject to the terms and conditions set forth in the Esri Master Agreement or Terms of Use.
+The imagery presented in the Wayback Archieve is subject to the terms and conditions set forth in the Esri Master Agreement or Terms of Use.
 See [World Imagery](https://www.arcgis.com/home/item.html?id=10df2279f9684e4a9f6a7f08febac2a9) for additional details on the imagery content and applicable Terms of Use.

 ### The Software